volargo/dotfiles/README.md

 # About
-A fast and easy-to-use configuare on the Linux (Kali Debain Ubuntu Mint Aliyun-Linux Amzon-Linux Redhat Deepin)
+A fast and easy-to-use configuare on the Linux (Debian/Kali/Ubuntu)

 ## Features